vincentkims49/mobile-nutrition-app/README.md

 <p><b>2.</b> Allows the user to select their day meals(Breakfast, Lunch and Supper).
 <p><b>3.</b> Gives recipes for meals chosen by the user.
 <p><b>4.</b> An application that gives the types and amount of nutrients consumed by the user.
-<p><b>5.</b> Allows the user to enter their daily cooking activities that they wish to practice or learn uses.
+<p><b>5.</b> Allows the user to enter their daily cooking activities that they wish to practice or learn.
 </ls>